Parasite Eve (video game): Release

-Parasite Eve was released on March 29, 1998 in Japan for the Sony PlayStation.
+Parasite Eve was released on March 29, 1998 in Japan for the PlayStation.
 Television ads featuring the full motion video present in the game were aired in the United States in the run-up to the game's 1998 release.
-In a shipping mixup, over two hundred copies of the game were shipped to Best Buy retailers a week before the official release.
-Parasite Eve was Square's first game to be rated Mature by the ESRB.
-The game was released in North America on September 9, 1998.
+In a shipping mixup, over two hundred copies of the game were shipped to Best Buy retailers a week before release.
+Parasite Eve was Square's first game to be rated Mature by the ESRB and the first to be released under the Square Electronic Arts joint-venture.
+The game was released in North America on September 10, 1998.

 Before The 3rd Birthday's release in 2010, both Yoshinori Kitase and Tetsuya Nomura discussed the re-release of Parasite Eve and Parasite Eve II.
 The release was being held up partly due to the series rights being co-owned with Hideaki Sena.
 The game was later released in both Japan and North America on the PlayStation Network in 2010 and 2011, respectively.
 In 2018, the game was included in the Japanese lineup of the PlayStation Classic.